Healthcare & HealthTech

 Do you cover HIPAA technical safeguards explicitly?

 Yes.
-Findings are mapped to the HIPAA Security Rule technical safeguards (access control, audit controls, integrity, person or entity authentication, transmission security).
-Reports include the language compliance teams and OCR-prepared documentation expect.
+Findings are mapped to the HIPAA Security Rule technical safeguards (access control, audit controls, integrity, authentication, transmission security) with the language compliance teams expect.

 How do you handle test data and ePHI?

 We default to non-production environments with synthetic ePHI.
-If we must test in production, we agree explicit safe-testing rules, encrypt evidence at rest and in transit, and follow defined retention windows.
-A signed BAA is in place before any sensitive material is exchanged.
+If production testing is necessary, we agree explicit safe-testing rules, encrypt evidence at rest and in transit, and sign a BAA before any sensitive material is exchanged.

 Can you cover FHIR and HL7 integration testing?

 Yes.
-FHIR APIs, SMART on FHIR scopes, and HL7 interfaces are common surfaces in our healthcare engagements.
-We test scope and consent boundaries, partner-token isolation, and integration-level access control.
+FHIR APIs, SMART on FHIR scopes, and HL7 interfaces are common surfaces in our healthcare engagements — scope and consent boundaries, partner-token isolation, and integration-level access control included.

 Will the report support our HITRUST or SOC 2 + HIPAA work?

 Yes.
-Reports map cleanly to HITRUST CSF and to SOC 2 with HIPAA-aligned criteria.
-Cross-walks are documented in the report rather than asked of your team after the fact.
+Reports map to HITRUST CSF and SOC 2 with HIPAA-aligned criteria.
+Cross-walks are in the report — not something your team has to reconstruct after the fact.

 Will partner covered entities accept the report?

 Yes.
-Covered-entity partners consistently accept our reports as part of vendor risk reviews.
+Covered-entity partners consistently accept our reports in vendor risk reviews.
 The HIPAA-mapping section and explicit scope statement are typically what they look for.